Tilt-stability, vanishing theorems and Bogomolov-Gieseker type inequalities: Abstract

 \section{Abstract}

-We study the tilt-stability of stable sheaves on projective varieties with respect to certain tilt-stability conditions depends on two parameters.
-For a stable sheaf, we give some effective bounds of these parameters such that the stable sheaf is tilt-stable.
-These allow us to obtain vanishing theorems for stable sheaves.
-These results also have some applications to effective Serre vanishing theorem, Castelnuovo-Mumford regularity of torsion free sheaves and stable sheaves on $\mathbb{P}^3$.
+We investigate the tilt-stability of stable sheaves on projective varieties with respect to certain tilt-stability conditions depends on two parameters constructed by Bridgeland \cite{Bri2} (see also \cite{AB, BMT, BMS}).
+For a stable sheaf, we give effective bounds of these parameters such that the stable sheaf is tilt-stable.
+These allow us to prove new vanishing theorems for stable sheaves and an effective Serre vanishing theorem for torsion free sheaves.
+Using these results, we also prove Bogomolov-Gieseker type inequalities for the third Chern character of a stable sheaf on $\mathbb{P}^3$.